michaelmiscanuk/browser_to_foreground_and_new_tab/README.md

 Antivirus:
 Since program is doing some windows manipulation (like bring browser into foreground, it might be marked as a virus).
 You might want to add folder with program to exceptions in your antivirus.

+Use: Double click on new_tab_first_browser.exe to open latest Brave Window.
+Double click on new_tab_second_browser.exe to bring next to latest Browser to the foreground and open new tab in it.